oplS17projects/RacketCraft/README.md

 Be explicit about the techiques from the class that you will use.
 For example:

 - Will you use data abstraction?
 How?
+	+ Yes, in Minecraft there are two types of things that we would represent in software: blocks, and entitys.
+We would have some kind of block class to house all the types of blocks that would populate the terrain of the game.
+Entitys would represent the moving things in the world, whether that is the player itself, or enemies, etc. We also plan to have an object for the opengl environment because the rendering code shouldn't mix with the game code.

 - Will you use recursion?
 How?
-	+ Yes, element will be generated recursively during time playing.
+	+ Yes, the on-draw of the opengl canvas calls itself (I think?
+It must just indirectly trigger itself somehow).
+I don't believe we will have too many essential recursive functions, though.

 - Will you use map/filter/reduce?
 How?
+	+ Yes, most likely for applying an update function on all the entities for every in-game motion update (i.e. applying gravity to all the entities in the active game world)

 - Will you use object-orientation?
 	+ Yes, this project requires a huge amount of "oriented object".
-	+ We will make a class for each element in the game such as Rock, Weapons, Animals...
+	+ We will make a class for each element in the game such as Blocks, Tools, Entities (anything that walks around/is affected by gravity)
-	+ For example, each block must have its own position, and visibility in the map so it will be interacting easier to the main character.
+	+ For example, each block must have its own position, and material.
+	+ For example, each Entity (like an angry zombie) must have a health bar, damage value, texture, behavior function to update its position

 - Will you use functional approaches to processing your data?
 How?
 	+ Yes, using our functions to measure how far the character is away from the object.
 From then, we can determine that if the character is allowed to do stuffs on that object.

 - Will you use state-modification approaches?
 How?
 (If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)
+	+ Yes, constantly.
+There is a lot of state-modification that is required, like the position of entitys and their health.
+These values would always be encapsulated.

 - Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?
+	+ no way
 - Will you use lazy evaluation approaches?
+	+ Possibly, cant think of a perfect application right now.

 ### External Technologies
 - Drawing 3D objects
 - generate 3D automations